elasticio/elasticio.github.io/content/_components/microsoft-dynamics-business-central/index.md

 To access the Microsoft Dynamics Business Central Instance URL, follow these steps:

 1. Register on Microsoft Dynamics Business Central:
-   Begin by registering on the [Microsoft Dynamics Business Central platform](https://dynamics.microsoft.com/en-us/business-central/signin/?ru=https%3A%2F%2Fbusinesscentral.dynamics.com%2F%3FnoSignUpCheck%3D1).
+   Start by registering on the [Microsoft Dynamics Business Central platform](https://dynamics.microsoft.com/en-us/business-central/signin/?ru=https%3A%2F%2Fbusinesscentral.dynamics.com%2F%3FnoSignUpCheck%3D1).
 2. Navigate to the Admin Center:
    Open the **"Settings"** tab, and select **"Admin Center"**.